Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Deterministic Bosonic State Preparation

-\textbf{Protocol:} In Fig.~\ref{fig:squeezing}(a) we show that repeated application of the squeezing gadget $\mathcal{S}_k$ yields the desired target variance $\Delta_k^2$.
-Careful selection of $|\alpha|_k$ for successive steps $k$ is crucial for this purpose.
-For optimal squeezing, $|\alpha|_k$ should be as high as possible while ensuring (1) that the slope of $\braket{\sigma_\mathrm{x}}_x$ is linear over the range $|x|\le \Delta_k$ and (2), the resulting sum of two overlapping Gaussian functions can be well-approximated by a single Gaussian.
-To determine the next correction $\propto\alpha_k/\Delta_k^2$, we approximate the output state by its closest Gaussian and extract the updated $\Delta_k$ after each application of $\mathcal{S}_k$.
-This can be done analytically or numerically.
-For the slope of $\braket{\sigma_\mathrm{x}}_x$ to remain linear over the FWHM (full-width-at-half-maximum) of the state, we derive that $|\alpha|_{k+1} \ll 0.13\Delta^{1/2}$ (see App.~\ref{app:squeezing}).
-However, we will see that this is not the optimal choice.
-Exploring the tradeoff between convergence speed (circuit duration) and disentanglement (oscillator-qubit fidelity), we apply the protocol with $|\alpha|_{k+1} = a\Delta^c$ for various values of $a,\ c<0$ to achieve squeezing of $S_p = 11.2\ \mathrm{dB}$ Fig.~\ref{fig:squeezing}(c).
-From this figure, we infer that increasing $a$ or $c$ improves fidelity but slows down the convergence, as long as $c<0$.
+\textbf{Protocol:} In Fig.~\ref{fig:squeezing}(a), we illustrate repeated application of the squeezing gadget $\mathcal{S}_k$ yielding a desired target variance $\Delta_\mathrm{target}^2$.
+Careful selection of $\alpha_k$ for successive steps $k$ is crucial: for optimal squeezing, $\alpha_k$ should be as large as possible while ensuring (1) the slope of $\langle\sigma_\mathrm{x}\rangle_x$ is linear over $|x|\le\Delta_k$, and (2) the resulting sum of two overlapping Gaussians can be well approximated by a single Gaussian.
+For the slope to remain linear over the FWHM of the state, we derive $\alpha_k\ll 0.13\Delta_{k-1}^{1/2}$ (App.~\ref{app:squeezing}).
+To systematically explore the tradeoff between convergence speed (circuit duration) and disentanglement (oscillator-qubit fidelity), we parameterize $\alpha_k=a\Delta_{k-1}^c$ for various $a$ and $c$, targeting $S_p=11.2\ \mathrm{dB}$ (Fig.~\ref{fig:squeezing}(c)).
+For $c<0$, increasing $a$ or $c$ improves fidelity but slows convergence.
+For $c>0$, convergence is faster but the state becomes increasingly non-Gaussian, eventually deviating too far from a true squeezed state.
+These cases were studied for a pedagogical understanding of the competition between convergence speed and Gaussianity, captured via infidelity.
+For the bottom two plots of Fig.~\ref{fig:squeezing}(c), we use a semi-optimized protocol at the boundary case of $c=2$.
+The baseline $|\alpha|_{k+1}\ll 0.13\Delta^{1/2}$ protocol gives a $\Delta$-independent slope of $\langle\sigma_\mathrm{x}\rangle_x$ and the fastest convergence, but for momentum squeezing with $\Delta\ge 1$ the nonlinearity in $\langle\sigma_\mathrm{x}\rangle_x$ grows, complicating disentanglement.
+We handle this by numerically fitting a straight line to $\langle\sigma_\mathrm{x}\rangle_x$ to track deviations in slope from $4\alpha/\Delta^2$ as $\Delta$ increases (App.~\ref{app:squeezing}), yielding the accelerated protocol used for middle and bottom panels of Figs.~\ref{fig:squeezing}.
+As a result, squeezing in dB scales linearly with circuit duration, outperforming the baseline.